spiritoffootball/theball/README.md

 If you have downloaded The Ball as a ZIP file from the GitHub repository, do the following to install the plugin:

-1. Unzip the .zip file and, if needed, rename the enclosing folder so that the plugin's files are located directly inside `/wp-content/themes/theball`
+1. Unzip the .zip file and, if needed, rename the enclosing folder so that the theme's files are located directly inside `/wp-content/themes/theball`
 2. Activate the theme
 3. You're done.